henriksson-lab/rustification/README.md

 We will release information about our process once we think it produces good output.
 Other people may otherwise blindly follow the instructions and fill the internet with poor translations.
 But in short, we use Claude and Codex along with software that helps validate the quality.

 We are designing software to aid faithful and efficient translation.
 You can point your LLM to them and it will figure out how to use them
 * [tracehash](https://github.com/henriksson-lab/tracehash): Helps instrument original + translated code for efficient bug tracking and bit-wise reproducibility.
-Hash based to be fast; mainly used for quick testing
-* [deep-code-comparator](https://github.com/henriksson-lab/deep-code-comparator): Designed to obtain realistic test data for isolated functions, and enable one-shot translation of code from the bottom and up; but it is also useful for rapid optimization of key functions
+Supports light hash-based comparison for a first pass, and heavy full I/O recording to figure out what is going wrong
 * [CCC/code-complexity-comparator](https://github.com/henriksson-lab/code-complexity-comparator): Pinpoints unfaithful translation in code by comparing complexity and content of functions, using static analysis.
 * [gdb-translation-verifier-rs](https://github.com/henriksson-lab/gdb-translation-verifier-rs): Run two GDBs (debuggers), step through the code, and halt when the code paths deviate.
 Theoretically the gold standard internal comparison, and avoids instrumentation